 The lights in many of these projectors are low-power lasers.
 They won’t injure anyone, but they can dazzle a person’s eyes for a few seconds if they look directly into them.
 For this reason, you need to make sure that you only aim them at your house, not at the road where drivers could be momentarily blinded by them and have an accident.

 It’s also a fact that low-power lasers have a range that is measured in the tens of miles.
 If your projector is aimed too high, the lights could miss the top of your roof and continue up into the sky to airline jets and other aircraft.
-When those lights hit the windows of the cockpit, they can create a smear of light obscures the pilot’s vision until they get out of the laser’s path.
+When those lights hit the windows of the cockpit, they can create a smear of light that obscures the pilot’s vision until they get out of the laser’s path.

 The FAA takes a dim view of people who interfere with the safe operation of an aircraft, so make sure that your projector doesn’t go past your roofline when you’re setting it up.